sy-lai/unilever-dashboard/README.md

 2. Perform ETL from the Postgres Server
 3. Create a Interactive Marketing Dashboard using R Shiny consists the following:

-1) Sales Ranking
+A) Sales Ranking
 - What are the best sellers?
 - What are the top customers?
 - What is the best price range?

-2) Demand Planning:
+B) Demand Planning:
 - How many ice cream need to be made in the future in order to improve inventory turnover?

-3) Logistics:
+C) Logistics:
 - Where is the best location for Walmart distribution center?